Mareise/thesis/experiments/sentiment-small/2-with-breaks/Setup.md

 - name: LOW_REQUEST_RATE_WINDOW_MINUTES # the window in which we consider the request rate to be low
   value: "30"

-- name: LONG_INTERVAL_MULTIPLIER # Multiplier for a longer latency metrics interval
+- name: LONG_INTERVAL_WINDOW_MINUTES # The window for long interval metrics (used for storing the value in the knative service)
-  value: "50"
+  value: "500"

 # Logging configuration
 - name: LOG_LEVEL